 I accept my share of the responsibility

-I’ve read on other websites that I deserved what I got, and that using Google’s free Gmail service for business is naive.
-Perhaps.
-I hate shifting blame onto another person or organisation, but here’s the crux: I’m almost sure my story wouldn’t have received the attention it did if the headline read something like:
+I've read elsewhere that I deserved what I got, and that using the free Gmail service for business is naive.
+Maybe.
+I hate blaming others, but the crux is that I’m almost sure my story wouldn’t have received the attention it did if the post headline read something like:

-I chose to use my blog against a criminal, and if that made it sound like I was pointing the finger of blame, so be it.
+I used my blog against a criminal, and if that made it sound like I was pointing the finger, so be it.

 "Just to let you know, the filthy person who did this to you is referred to as a "cracker" not a "hacker".
 A hacker is someone who tweaks things to their purposes.
 A cracker is a low-life who attacks other people with malicious intent.
 There is a big difference."

 It seems the thief has been selling stolen domain names for some time, advertising his loot on various web forums.
 The consensus sets the physical location as Iran, which ties-in with the Persian language used for certain email addresses.
-There has been so much information flooding in that it’s fair to say I’m not the only one attacked by this miscreant.
+It's fair to say I'm not the only one attacked by this miscreant.

 How do I halt the damage to my search rankings?